rancher-sandbox/docs.rancherdesktop.io/docs/ui/containers.md

 - `Stop`:
   You can terminate container instances using the `Stop` button.
+- `Restart`:
+  You can restart running container instances using the `Restart` button.
 - `Start`:
   You can initiate container instances using the `Start` button.
 - `Delete`: